gradio-app/gradio/guides/05_chatbots/02_chat_interface_examples.md

 ## Example using a local, open-source LLM with Hugging Face

 Of course, in many cases you want to run a chatbot locally.
-Here's the equivalent example using Together's RedePajama model, from Hugging Face (this requires you to have a GPU with CUDA).
+Here's the equivalent example using Together's RedPajama model, from Hugging Face (this requires you to have a GPU with CUDA).

 ```python
 import gradio as gr